nus-cs2103-AY2122S2/ip/docs/README.md

 Expected outcome:

-Duke will add the todo to the task list
+Duke will add the todo to the task list.

 ```
 We have added [T][] paynow money to friend to the list.